Neblabs/coupon-urls/readme.md

 == Description ==

 A 100% free plugin.
 Free forever.
 No "pro" version.
 Premium quality.
-Designed from scratch with <3.
+Made for WooCommerce.

 Coupon URLs is a WooCommerce extension that allows you to apply a WooCommerce coupon by clicking a custom link on your site.
 You have full control over the URL.
 You can create any URL you want from your own domain, there are no limits or restrictions: